zenml-io/zenml/docs/book/getting-started/zenml-pro/organization.md

 Inviting users to your organization to work on the organization's tenants is easy.
 Simply click `Add Member` in the Organization settings, and give them an initial Role.
-The User will be sent an invitation email.
+The user will be sent an invitation email.
 If a user is part of an organization, they can utilize their login on all tenants they have authority to access.